DePaul University Majors and Programs

 - The business administration major offers a practical business curriculum that provides exposure to a variety of functional areas such as: technology, project management, marketing and operations.

 The Master of Science in Management (MS) from DePaul University’s Kellstadt Graduate School of Business prepares professionals to gain a thorough understanding of business management theory and techniques.
-This program, which is expected to launch in March 2021, will prepare you to successfully lead, manage and implement change in a wide range of organizations.
+This program will prepare you to successfully lead, manage and implement change in a wide range of organizations.

 - Earn your advanced degree from DePaul in just over a year and a half.